 2014 Founders Winners

-Evangel has announced the recipients of the 2012 Founders Scholarships, the highest academic scholarships that the University awards.
-Two incoming freshmen will receive full-tuition scholarships, and 10 incoming freshmen will receive half-tuition scholarships.
+Evangel has announced the recipients of the 2013 Founders Scholarships, the highest academic scholarships that the University awards.
+Joel Manzi and Jeremy Sparks will each receive a full-tuition scholarship.
+Ten additional students will receive a half-tuition scholarship.
 Read more.

 Evangel invites students with a minimum grade point average of 3.8 (on a 4.0 scale) and an ACT composite score of 30 or above, or an SAT Critical Reading and Math score of 1330 or above, to apply for the prestigious Founders Scholarship.
 Competition for these scholarships is fierce, so be sure to read the requirements and standards below.